 Benjamin Foster focuses on commercial litigation and intellectual property litigation.
 Mr. Foster has handled a number of software licensing, patent, trade secret, and complex commercial matters as well as a number of non-competition cases for scientists, engineers and executives in a wide range of industries.
 Mr. Foster has handled all aspects of these cases from pre-suit diligence through final verdict and appeal.

-Mr. Foster was selected for inclusion in the 2015-2017 Texas Rising Stars lists, which honors the best Texas lawyers age 40 and under and those who have practiced 10 years or less.
-The Texas Rising Stars list appears in the Texas Monthly and Super Lawyers magazines.
+Mr. Foster was selected for inclusion in the 2015-2018 Texas Rising Stars lists, which honors the best Texas lawyers age 40 and under and those who have practiced 10 years or less.
+He was cited for his work in business litigation.
 Fewer than 2.5 percent of eligible Texas attorneys earn this selection each year.

 Within a month of coming to the firm Mr. Foster tried a case for two manufacturing executives accused of breaching their fiduciary duties to their former employer by forming a competing company and joint venturing with a competitor.
 Mr. Foster also represented the executives’ new company, which the former employer accused of misappropriating trade secrets.
 The plaintiff claimed over $100 million in damages against AZA’s clients, as well as several co-defendants.
 At the end of the month-long trial, the jury awarded less than 2% of the plaintiff’s damages against the executives’ new company, and no-damages findings in favor of the executives themselves.
 On appeal, AZA obtained a complete reversal of the verdict, and the appeals court rendered a take-nothing judgment against the plaintiff.